 - The late spring and summer growing season sees focus on grass cutting, maintenance of beds, hedgerow and cycle track maintenance.
-The peak in workload inherent with this sees use of temporary seasonal workers; - Winter sees focus on cyclical hedge, shrub and borders work.
+The peak in workload inherent with this sees use of temporary seasonal workers; - o In winter the focus is on cyclical hedge, shrub and borders work.